Faculty Resources

 • Snacks and refreshments

-When appropriate, faculty may charge any classroom-related materials to their department.
-Please see your department manager for the appropriate code.
+When appropriate, faculty may charge any classroom/office related materials to their department.
+See your manager for your charge code.